 Line 1b.
 Enter your current nonimmigrant status, such as that shown on your current Immigration Form I-94, Arrival-Departure Record.
-If your status has changed while in the United States, enter the date of change.
+If your status has changed while in the United States, enter the date of change and previous status.

 Part II-Teachers and Trainees